ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ### Manifest Approval Ceremony

 Before any convoy may "leave port", it's critical we make sure that all Scaled Agile DevOps processes have been followed.
 The *[**Convoy Steering Committee**](./deploy-the-fleet/#convoy-steering-committee-csc)* is convened on the day the fleet sets sail.
-See [**Deploy th Fleet**](./deploy-the-fleet/) for the detailed process.
+See [**Deploy the Fleet**](./deploy-the-fleet/) for the detailed process.

 ---